We're big fans of Finland, the magical home of Santa Claus, snowy landscapes, cosy saunas and, of course, Moomins.

-Whether you want to find a great Finnish first name, or a cool middle name, something timeless or modern, one of these might suit.
+Whether you want to find a great Finnish first name, some unique Nordic girls names with meanings, or some chic Norse boy names, one of these might suit.
 So take a peek at our brilliant list of family-friendly Finnish first names, and their meanings, and see if you can find one that ticks the boxes for you.
 The only problem you'll have is working out which Finnish names that you love the best.
 The search ends here; trip to Lapland optional...

 Finnish Boys' Names

 If you are on the search for a great name for your new baby boy, read our extensive list of cool Finnish names.
 Male names from Finland are on the rise in popularity elsewhere, too.

 1. Aepeli: The Finnish version of Abel, this name means 'breath'.

 2. Aato: This Finnish boy name translates as 'evening'.

 3. Aimo: This Finnish name means 'proper' or 'thorough'.

 4. Aleksanteri: The Finnish version of Alexander, which means 'defender of man'.